section-engineering-education/engineering-education/content/articles/introduction-to-java-servlets/index.md

 published: true
 url: /introduction-to-java-servlets/
 title: Introduction to Java servlets
-description: This article introduces the foundations of Servlets in a Java web application, its properties and execution, architecture, server-side extensions, and finally advantages and disadvantages.
+description: This article introduces the foundations of servlets in a Java web application, its properties and execution, architecture, server-side extensions, and finally its advantages and disadvantages.
 author: Dennis-Kariuki
-date: 2021-08-04T00:00:00-08:00
+date: 2021-08-17T00:00:00-05:35
 topics: []
 excerpt_separator: <!--more-->
 images: